 Two years ago, Joyce Brabner and I collaborated on an event at the Unitarian Church, which featured a staged reading of a play I was working on about HUAC, and a talk from Harvey about a book he was working on about Joe McCarthy.
 Joyce was working overtime to keep Harvey’s spirits up, as he had recently fallen into a deep funk.

 We ran into each other at Tommy’s around that time, Joyce with Harvey, and me with my two kids.
 We decided to get a table together and Joyce and I discussed logistics of the event, while Harvey could not stop talking to the boy.
-He was about three and a half at the time.
+My son was about three and a half at the time.
 Harvey just kept checking in with him, asking him questions.

 I wasn’t used to seeing Harvey smile so much.
 His voice was very soft, and sweet, especially for him.
 I understand now he’s like that around children.
 I had no idea.

 I could have just waved to Harvey, but I wanted to speak to him.
 The boy was with me.
-I went over and thanked him for the Ruth McKenney recommendation, and that put a smile on his face, but not as much as the boy, standing shyly behind my right leg.
+I went over and thanked him for the Ruth McKenney recommendation, and that put a smile on his face, but not as much as the boy did, standing shyly behind my right leg.
 I asked if Harvey remembered him, and if he remembered Harvey.
 They had a brief exchange.
 And we went.

 And he has been one of the many reasons I have been proud to call Cleveland Heights my home.

 I had to take the kids to the pool yesterday afternoon for swimming lessons.
 I asked the boy if he remembered the nice old man we saw the last time we were there, just because I wanted to say something out loud about Harvey.
 The boy said he did, and I didn’t think anything else about it.
 At dinner that night my wife and I were talking about the news and the kids wanted an explanation, so I began telling them why he was important to me.